HellzParade/HellzParade/README.md

 - 👋 Hi, I’m @HellzParade
-- 👀 I’m interested in coding and gaming
+- 👀 I’m interested in developing and gaming
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Deep learning
-- 💞️ I’m looking to collaborate on information exchange
+- I am currently exploring the AI Domain and its potential
 - 📫 How to reach me contact contactsarthaksingh@gmail.com

 <!---